 All faculty and instructors must meet with the A&S representatives who are responsible for reviewing online courses.
-This includes our A&S Faculty Technology Liaison and our eTech Assistant Managing Editor.
+This includes our A&S Faculty Technology Liaison and our eTech Editorial Manager.
 During this meeting, the A&S representatives will provide the individuals with a checklist, listing the best practices for online teaching and detailing the expectations of the College for a course developed in this manner.
 Individuals are invited to contact these representatives if they should have any questions regarding online teaching.
 The representatives can provide examples of well-designed courses, if needed.

 Per UA’s institutional compliance and its participation in a federal reciprocity program to offer distance education, all courses offered online must abide by the Interregional Guidelines for the Evaluation of Distance Learning Education Programs that were adopted by the Council of Regional Accrediting Commissions (C-RAC) and in agreement with the Alabama Commission for Higher Education (ACHE).